KhronosGroup/Vulkan-Samples-Deprecated/README.md

-# Vulkan Samples
+The Official Khronos Vulkan Samples Repository
+---

-This repository is for samples that demonstrate the Vulkan graphics API, or present interesting use cases.
+This repository provides samples for Vulkan developers.

-Pending licensing for contributions, this repository will be populated with samples.
+These samples are useful to get started with, and learn about the Vulkan graphics API.

+See [REQUIREMENTS](REQUIREMENTS.md) for system/tool requirements.

+See [BUILDING](BUILDING.md) for information about building the code.

+See [CONTRIBUTING](CONTRIBUTING.md) for information about contributing.